andregebel/AzureLocalHOLs/lab-guides/05-LifecycleManagerDeepDive/readme.md

 ![](./media/powershell04.png)

-Note: after executiong Add-Solution update, package is transfered into C:\ClusterStorage\Infrastructure_1\Shares\SU1_Infrastructure_1\Updates\Packages.
-To remove it, you can simply delete package from packages folder as there's no "Remove-SolutinUpdate" command
+Note: after executing Add-Solution update, package is transferred into C:\ClusterStorage\Infrastructure_1\Shares\SU1_Infrastructure_1\Updates\Packages.
+To remove it, you can simply delete package from packages folder as there's no "Remove-SolutionUpdate" command

 ![](./media/explorer01.png)